Chart Color Schemes

 Infrastructure

-Beckenham - Kenwick - Langford has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Beckenham - Kenwick - Langford has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-A total of 44 projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance.
-These projects include Principal Shared Paths - Bickley Road, CDC Maddington Data Centre Campus, Central Beckenham Precinct I ODP, and Mills Park Sporting Precinct Development.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 44 projects likely to affect the area.
+Notable ones are Principal Shared Paths - Bickley Road, CDC Maddington Data Centre Campus, Central Beckenham Precinct I ODP, and Mills Park Sporting Precinct Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.